 Dampness in buildings if left untreated can lead to structural deterioration; it will result in decay of timber, spoil decorations and can have problematic health effects through the development of moulds and mites.

 When an absorbent material such as paper, wood, cloth or brick is placed in a damp atmosphere it will absorb moisture.
 If the humidity changes the moisture content of the material will change with it.

-If a wall is wet, it will be losing moisture to the air through evaporation all the time.
+If a wall is wet, it will lose moisture to the air through evaporation all the time.
 However, constant water rising through the masonry will cause damp patches, salt marks along with associated mould and fungal growth.
 Typically this is caused by the absence, failure or bridging of the damp proof course.

-The source of rising damp is the soil or subsoil’s which are always wet.
-Soils consist of biodegraded plant matter hence water in soils is not pure and usually contains nitrate, chloride and sulphate salts.
+The source of rising damp is the soil or subsoil which are always wet.
+Soils consist of biodegraded plant matter hence water in soil is not pure and usually contains nitrate, chloride and sulphate salts.
 These rise through the masonry and are left behind as water evaporates.
 Rising damp over a number of years can cause high levels of salts in masonry.
 These residual salts are hygroscopic; hence they contribute to the problems found.